aaron-junot/teletracker-documentation/client-area-user-guide.md

 ![Manage Audio - List](images/manage-audio-list.png "Manage Audio - List")

 The Manage Audio list has four columns: Name, Description, Last Updated, and Options.
 The Name for the audio is referenced throughout the app.
-The last updated date is the day the name, description, or audio file changed.
+The last updated date shows when the name, description, or audio file last changed.

 The options column includes a play button to listen to the audio, an edit button to update the audio, and a delete button.
 On every account, there are two audio files that cannot be edited or deleted: "May Be Recorded" and "Standard VM Prompt".
 These standard messages are used as defaults for outgoing message and the voicemail prompt on a line.
 All other audio files can be updated and deleted.